bdfabrications/Linux_Setup/README.md

 My Linux Setup

 This repository is my personal collection of dotfiles, configurations, and utility scripts for creating a complete, modern, and productive development environment on Linux, centered around the powerful AstroNvim configuration.

 The entire setup is designed to be modular, portable, and easily deployed on a new machine with a single command, whether it's a native Linux installation or a WSL instance.
 Core Philosophy

     Modular: Every script and configuration is organized into its own self-contained project directory with its own documentation.

     Configurable: Scripts with user-specific settings (like API keys or default paths) read their values from private configuration files located in ~/.config/.
 The main setup script automatically deploys the necessary templates.

     Fully Automated: The primary goal is to bootstrap a new machine from zero to a fully configured, aesthetically pleasing, and highly productive development environment with a single command.

+Prerequisites

+This setup is designed for Debian-based Linux distributions (like Ubuntu or Debian) and requires sudo privileges to run.

+The setup scripts will automatically install all necessary tools and dependencies.
+The core requirements that will be installed are:

+    Essential Build Tools: build-essential, git, curl, wget, ca-certificates, tar

+    Programming Runtimes: python3, python3-pip, python3-venv, nodejs, npm, and the rust toolchain (via rustup)

+    Command-Line Utilities: fzf, ripgrep, fd-find, unzip, jq, figlet, eza, zoxide

+    Key Applications: Neovim, Docker, Oh My Posh, 1Password CLI, and Ollama.

+The script is idempotent, meaning it can be run multiple times without causing issues.
+It will check if a dependency is already installed before attempting to install it.
 Quick Start: Fresh Installation

 These setup scripts are designed to be run once on a new system to install all dependencies, tools, and configurations.

     Warning: These scripts will install numerous packages and require sudo privileges.
 Review their contents before running on a critical system.

 1. Clone the Repository